cesarbarbero/programas-para-predecir-COVID-19/README.md

 # programas-para-predecir-COVID-19
-The purpose of this repository is to make public the programs used to adjust COVID-19 mortality data in Argentina.
+The purpose of this repository is to make public the programs used to adjust COVID-19 mortality data in Argentina and other Southern Hemisphere countries.
 The object is to make the code (Python 3.7) public to allow verification of the capacity of the programs and test suite to ensure the correction of errors and the possibility of improvements.
 The program for the adjustment proposed in the article was generated: https://www.medrxiv.org/content/10.1101/2020.03.27.20043752v1